Is Your Website a Money Tree or Money Pit?

 The Quality Website is Not a Project

 It is time to update the definition of a website.
-I made this case and propose the new definition for the website in a Search Engine Watch post, and more extensively in my book, book: ‘Million Dollar Websites: Build a Better Website Using Best Practices of the Web Elite in E-Business, Design, SEO, Usability, Social, Mobile and Conversion‘, available in Kindle and as a paperback.
+I made this case and propose the new definition for the website in a Search Engine Watch post, and more extensively in my book, book: ‘Million Dollar Websites: Build a Better Website Using Best Practices of the Web Elite in E-Business, Design, SEO, Usability, Social, Mobile and Conversion‘, available as a Kindle ebook and in paperback on Amazon.com.

 Rather than a project with a beginning and end, the website should be a living extension of the business or brand that is never truly “finished”.
 The digital, social landscape in which every business now competes demands more thought, planning and adequate resources